MENTOR APPLICATION

 • Project Director has a well-defined, year-long, undergraduate research project.

 • Project Director has a research partner (Twin Mentor) who is willing to co-mentor the student.
-If your project is recommended for acceptance, we will reach out to the Twin Mentor for confirmation of their participation.

-• Both mentors must be at an institution in the United States.
-If a Project Director has a Twin Mentor at an institution outside of the United States, but within North America, an exception may be considered.
+• You have a Twin Mentor at an institution outside of the United States, but within North America, an exception may be considered.
 Please contact GEI Program Manager Shannon Fasola if this is the case.
-Students will receive ~$500 towards travel to one of their mentors’ institution over the summer.
+Students will receive up to ~$2450 towards an in-person visit.
 Therefore, it is not feasible to have a mentor overseas due to increased travel expenses.

 Types of Projects